top of page

 • Limit caffeine and alcohol, which can worsen sleep and hot flashes.

-• Meet you protein and fiber intake is essential for energy and body regulation .
+• Meeting your protein and fiber intake is essential for energy and body regulation.

 Exercise